rubyworks/rc/spec/01_config.md

 # Config Class

 The Config class encapsulates a single config entry.
-It has a tool, profile and procedure.
+Every Config instance has a `command`, `feature`, and `profile` atribute, as well as a procedure.

     config = RC::Config.new('foo', :profile=>'bar') do
       'example'